Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

 `display: block;` style ([source](https://github.com/twbs/bootstrap/blob/v3.3.6/less/forms.less#L456))...

-That's why your help text is always displayed, even if your usage of Angular&nbsp;2 validation is perfect.
+That's why your help text is always displayed, even if your usage of Angular validation is perfect.

 OK, cool!
 So now what?
 You can either get rid of the `help-block` class (but you'll lose the style),